groupdocs-parser/GroupDocs.Parser-Products/content/parser/net/extract-table/epub.en.md

         //  Open the Excel file using the Parser API using (Parser parser = new Parser("input.xlsx"))
         {
-            // Exit if tables cannot be extracted from the format if (!parser.Features.Tables)
+            // Exit if tables cannot be extracted from the file if (!parser.Features.Tables)
             {
                 return;